 But the rise of big data has changed how people approach many problems, including political science.

 New models and the focus on big data, says Armstrong “make doing these thing unnecessary; theory development becomes unnecessary, and it changes enormously the nature of inquiry.”

 “The focus on new data has switched from hypothesis testing to prediction – this is a fundamental shift in focus of analyses, and it is not, necessarily, all to the good,” said Armstrong.

 He is interested in building a bridge between big data predictive modeling and the conventional practice of hypothesis testing, and his upcoming research projects will increase understanding of how tools for big data can be used in political science research.

 “We are trying to merge these two approaches,” said Armstrong.
 “How can we harness the power of predictive modeling, but retain our ability to make statements about the effects of concepts on political phenomena?”

 While he pulls tools from other disciplines, Armstrong says his work can extend beyond political science.

 “Models are only as good as the measures that animate them,” he said.
 “If we can improve the way we measure variables and their effects, we can improve state of knowledge across all disciplines.”

 In coming to Western, Armstrong enhances the quantitative research and teaching profile of the Department of Political Science.
-Canadian departments across the social sciences are really starting to invest in quantitative training and research.
-Armstrong says that Western’s investment across the social sciences puts it among the top institutions for quantitative social science in the country.
+Armstrong says Canadian departments across the social sciences are starting to invest in quantitative training and research.
+Western’s investment across the social sciences puts it among the top institutions for quantitative social science in the country.